ramandeepak/COVID19Tracker/README.md

 # COVID19Tracker
 COVID-19 Tracker - A simple web app that provides the pandemic distribution statistics.
-This app is basically feeding off of the free API provided by https://covid19api.com/
+This app is basically feeding off of the free API provided by https://covid19api.com/ and it makes use of Chart.js to render a line graph that shows how the shape of the curve has changed over a period of time.

 To setup the project on your local machine follow the steps below: